-When I was just a little girl, I was molested by several individuals who knew it was wrong.
-Judging from my own experience, I believe that the brain of a child is simply not wired to process sexual abuse perpetrated by people who SHOULD BE trustworthy.
+When I was just a little girl, I was molested by several individuals.
+Based on my own experience, I believe that the brain of a child is simply not wired to process sexual abuse perpetrated by people who should be trustworthy.
 It has a profound and damaging effect on the mind of the child.
 It affected me deeply, and it a has taken a very long time to put the puzzle pieces together.

 As an adolescent, I was afraid of everything, but thought it was normal.
 I was especially terrified of the dark but thought that everybody was.
 On one occasion at Church Camp in Debert, I had to stay in a cabin alone for the whole night.
 I begged every person I knew to stay with me, but no one was available.
 Of course, they had no understanding of how desperate I really felt.
 All night long I expected a stranger to burst through the door at any time and assault me.

 Camp had a strict “lights out” rule.
 I couldn’t cope with the dark, so I plugged in a makeup mirror that had a light and hid it under the blankets.
 I stayed awake and cried all night long pleading with God to protect me.
 Once daylight came, I fell into a beautiful sleep.
 The terrors of the dark had ended.
-No one had harmed me in any way.
+No one had harmed.